Pressure measurement: Instruments

 Front and back of a silicon pressure sensor chip.
 Note the etched depression in the front; the sensitive area is extremely thin.
 The back side shows the circuitry, and rectangular contact pads at top and bottom.
 Size: 4×4 mm.

 A pressure sensor is a device for pressure measurement of gases or liquids.

 Pressure sensors can alternatively be called pressure transducers, pressure transmitters, pressure senders, pressure indicators, piezometers and manometers, among other names.

 Pressure is an expression of the force required to stop a fluid from expanding, and is usually stated in terms of force per unit area.
 A pressure sensor usually acts as a transducer; it generates a signal as a function of the pressure imposed.

 Pressure sensors can vary drastically in technology, design, performance, application suitability and cost.
 A conservative estimate would be that there may be over 50 technologies and at least 300 companies making pressure sensors worldwide.
 There is also a category of pressure sensors that are designed to measure in a dynamic mode for capturing very high speed changes in pressure.
 Example applications for this type of sensor would be in the measuring of combustion pressure in an engine cylinder or in a gas turbine.
 These sensors are commonly manufactured out of piezoelectric materials such as quartz.

 Some pressure sensors are pressure switches, which turn on or off at a particular pressure.
 For example, a water pump can be controlled by a pressure switch so that it starts when water is released from the system, reducing the pressure in a reservoir.

 Pressure range, sensitivity, dynamic response and cost all vary by several orders of magnitude from one instrument design to the next.
-The oldest type is the liquid column (a vertical tube filled with mercury) manometer invented by Evangelista Torricelli in 1643.
+The oldest type is the liquid column manometer (a vertical tube filled with mercury) invented by Evangelista Torricelli in 1643.
 The U-Tube was invented by Christiaan Huygens in 1661.

 There are two basic categories of analog pressure sensors: force collector and other types.